TrueList

 (Smart Insights)

-17. A webinar registration page shouldn't have more than 5-7 fields.
+17. A webinar registration page shouldn’t have more than 5-7 questions.

 The registration process can either make or break your webinar attendance.
-Webinar facts indicate that registration forms shouldn’t have more than 5-7 fields on average.
+Webinar facts indicate that registration forms shouldn’t have more than 5-7 questions on average.
 A simple registration form with only a couple of essential questions will go a long way towards adding up the tally when it’s all said and done.
-Streamline the process, don’t make it any more complicated than it has to be.

 18. Leveraging the most out of webinars means hosting them around 11 AM PST (2 PM EST).

-A report from ON24 shows that 18% of registrants attended webinars hosted at 11 AM PST.
+Latest reports on webinar benchmarks show that 14% of registrants attended webinars hosted at 11 AM PST.
 This marks the highest percentage meaning that this would be the best time to host a webinar.
-Other times of day meanwhile yield smaller attendance: 13% for 10 AM, 11% for noon, and so on.
+Other times of day meanwhile yield smaller attendance: 13% for 10 AM, 9% for noon, and so on.
 So, either mid-morning or the middle of the day seems the best time to run webinars.
 That said, remember to hold off running webinars around 1 PM since that’s lunchtime.

 19. Webinars of between 30 minutes and 1 hour drive maximum audience engagement.